shiraz-shah/VFCs/README.md

 We used cutadapt to remove residual illumina adapters.
 Whether this step is necessary for other data sets depends on the quality of your sequences as well as the sequence of the adapters used.

 ### assembly
+Left and right reads (1, and 2), as well as unpaired reads left over from read QC (3) were used as input for assembly with [spades](https://github.com/ablab/spades) as follows:
 ```
 spades.py -1 1.fq.gz -2 2.fq.gz -s 3.fq.gz --meta -t 48 -m 200 --only-assembler -o out/$1
 ```
+We disabled "read hamming" as reads were already QC'd, and this substantially accellerated assembly speed without compromising its quality.

 ## clustering of contigs into species-level vOTUs
 Assemled contigs from all samples must be pooled into a single FASTA file, making sure that sequence headers are able to distinguish contigs from different samples.
 Then use BLAT (https://github.com/djhshih/blat) to do an all-against-all alignment: